dsp2003/clef/GAMEPLAY_CHANGES.md

 + [M] Un-nerfed Morph Ball tech.
 It consumes 20 points of energy (was 35 in EK and 65 in UG)

++ [M] Un-nerfed Dash tech.
+Also, can be used in mid-air again (was screwed up in GG)

 + [R] Iron Beacon is available for crafting.
 As a result, the Penguin UFO boss can be summoned in open space (moved to its own quest location in UG)

 + [R] Quest "CLeF Tutorial #9.1.1: The First Contact".
 Automatically assigned upon crafting or picking up the Old Distress Beacon.
 Reward: 11-900 pixels